Hasuzawa/icc/README.md

 Experiments and utility functions for ICC profile v4.4.

+## Color Space in 5 Sentences

+The concept of color space is the representation of the visible spectrum using variables.
+Due to the nature of light as electromagneric wave related by `c = fλ` and wave interference, it is possible to represent the entire visible spectrum reasonably accurate using only a small number of colors.
+In reality, the retina of human eyes are more sensitive to some colors (red, green and blue) and many displays use LEDs that emit red, green and blue light.
+Historically RGB became one of the most prevalent color model for color space, but other color formats such as CMYK, HSL and YCbCr are also common.
+For software engineers, the choice of a color model for color space should consider the data size, resolution, gamut and accuracy, the relevant input device, output device or media, among many other factors.

 ## Profile Header

 | field               | size (in bytes) | completed |